Celebrating Young Writers from the Maasai Mara

 Students Voices from Kenya compiled together 27 of these stories.
 “This book will be useful for all learners and anyone else to read and understand the challenges and experiences these students went through during the pandemic,” said Amos Kipeen, co-founder and director of Oliveseed Kenya and founder of Mara Discovery Centre.

-At the January event, all the young writers received a certificate and a copy of the book, and the top three chosen by the teachers also received a Kindle.
+At the January 2022 event at Mara Discovery, all the young writers received a certificate and a copy of the book, and the top three chosen by the teachers also received a Kindle.
 Many of the writers were also interviewed on national television.
-Parents, teachers, and 100s of well-wishers came to show their respect for the students.
+Parents, teachers, and 100s of well-wishers came to show their respect for the students, as the writers and their parents were honored.

 Linda Njapit, a writer from Aitong Primary School who was interviewed, spoke about the disturbing challenges most of the learners underwent during the pandemic.
 “This program was very instrumental in helping us improve our language and general performance in school,” she said.
 She also encouraged parents to keep their daughters in school as much as their sons.